KevinCepria/cambridge-test/README.md

-Project is hosted in vercel -> https://cambridge-test.vercel.app/
+Project is deployed on vercel -> https://cambridge-test.vercel.app/

 ## Libraries Used